d-led/picojson_serializer/README.md

 picojson serializer
 ===================

-This is a 2-header-only solution for serializing objects to and from json using a header-only library [picojson](https://github.com/kazuho/picojson).
+This is a lightweight header-only solution for serializing objects to and from json using the header-only library [picojson](https://github.com/kazuho/picojson).

 usage
 =====